What is Country Risk?

 #3 – Political Risk

 Measuring and analyzing country risk isn’t a straightforward task.
 Investors can adopt several different ways of assessment.
 In most cases, a combination of other risk measures like debt-to-GDP ratio, beta coefficients, and country ratings might prove to be very useful.
-OECD (Organization for Economic Cooperation and Development) has outlined two ways of analysis:
+OECD (Organization for Economic Cooperation and Development) has outlined two techniques to assess such risks::

 #1 – Quantitative Analysis